pdaoust/BME280_DEV/README.md

 <a name="version"></a>
 ## __Version__

-- Version 1.0.10 -- Modification to allow user-define pins for I2C operation on the ESP8266
+- Version 1.0.10 -- Modification to allow user-defined pins for I2C operation on the ESP8266
 - Version 1.0.9 -- Moved writeMask to Device class and improved measurement detection code
 - Version 1.0.8 -- Use default arguments for begin() member function and add example using multiple BMP280 devices with SPI comms in NORMAL mode